tobek/laminae/14-nnp.md

 ### Conditions

-Most dangers of the original plane are neutralized here, leaving only the natural dangers of the ____[Cartography].
+Most dangers of the original world are neutralized here, leaving only the natural dangers of the ____[Cartography].
 The only things that remain harmful are:

 - Pointy and sharp things still damage, often worse than they would normally due to their stiffness (e.g. grass)
 - Crushing: if you for some reason end up trapped in some way, it's still a problem